gisellevonbingen-Minecraft/MoreMekanismProcessing/README.md

 # MoreMekanismProcessing

-Add mekanism processing to other mod's ores<br>
+Add mekanism's ore processing to other mod's ores<br>
 It can 1 ore process into up to 5 ingots<br>
 That is so fantastic<br>